 12. Information and analysis presented by the Committee is to inform the decisionmaking of States Parties and is not in any way binding on them or on the Assembly of States Parties.

 Annex II

-List of Advisory Committee on Nominations members elected at the fourteenth session of the Assembly
+List of members of the Advisory Committee on Nominations appointed at the seventeenth session of the Assembly a) Mr. Ahmad Mohammad Binhamad Barrak (State of Palestine);